Jessica-forwardedu/pxt-fwd-edu/robo-delivery-11-12.md

 ## Step 13
 Click ``||Variables:Variables||`` drag and drop ``||Variables:IsDrivingEnabled = 0||`` within  ``||Input:on button A pressed||``

+~hint What did that do?
+- We are telling the code when to stop driving
+- We want to code to only stop driving when we press A hint~

 ```blocks
 input.onButtonPressed(Button.A, function () {
     IsDrivingEnabled = 0